Joiry/HSL_Carp/Part_01a.md

 > /nas/longleaf/home/tristand
 > ~~~

 This is the location of your home directory, where you will always be when logging in.
 Each word separated by a slash is a directory within the directory to its left.
 Directories are essentially the same as folders in Windows or MacOS.
-So `tristand` is a subdirectory of `home`, which is a subdirectory of `longleaf`, etc.  The first `/` is a special directory, the root of the filesystem.
+So `tristand` is a subdirectory of `home`, which is a subdirectory of `longleaf`, etc.  The first `/` is a special directory, the root directory of the filesystem.

 However, there isn't much disk space allocated to individual home directories.
 For genomics data sets, you'll have to work in the scratch space or your group's `/proj/<labname>/` directory - we'll talk about the `/proj` space in a future lesson.

-Scratch is a special area where you can work with large files, but files are deleted after 21 days.
+Scratch is a special area where you can work with large files, but files are deleted after 36 days.
 Let's navigate there using the `cd` command, which stands for *change directory*.
 We'll dive in with a slightly complicated command, it requires a few user specific substitutions:

 ~~~
 cd /pine/scr/<a>/<b>/<onyen>